jake-pauls/surf/README.md

 <p align="center"><strike>Scripting</strike> <b>Surfing</b> the graphics pipeline.</p>

 ### Installation (Windows)
 Surfing is (kinda) easy.
+Currently supported on Windows and Linux.

 #### Development Setup
 1. Install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows)

 2. Ensure you have a valid shader compiler installed.
-The Vulkan SDK should come shipped with  a [glsl compiler](https://github.com/KhronosGroup/glslang) (`glslc`) if it was installed through the SDK.
+The Vulkan SDK should come shipped with  a [glsl compiler](https://github.com/KhronosGroup/glslang) (`glslc`) if it was installed through the LunarG website.
 Alternatively, the [DirectX shader compiler](https://github.com/microsoft/DirectXShaderCompiler) (`dxc`) can be used to compile hlsl.

 ```
 # or... on Arch Linux (might be similar repos for apt-get/dnf)